COVID Vaccination Policy

 Please then proceed to the program administrators table and check off your name if you have been here before or register your name if you are new.
 This is when you would pay your daily drop in fee in Canadian Dollars.
 American funds are accepted at par value.

-When you are ready to play please proceed to the Convenor’s table and place your paddle in one of the bins on the table.
+When our club is not busy people are welcome to approach the convenor to ask for help in setting up games.
+When we are busy please proceed to the Convenor’s table and place your paddle in one of the bins on the table.
 One bin is for the next game or games that are to be played.
 The other bins are for people coming off the court.

-When your game is over you should place your paddle in either the Winners in or Losers bin.
+When your game is over you should place your paddle in either the winners or the losers bin.
 They are labeled.

 For tournament players whose game is rated at 4.0 or better we have separate Winners and Losers bins.